-First off, that’s a very valid question to ask, and certainly something you should be thinking of, no matter if you’re a business wanting to reach more clients, or an individual looking for new employment opportunities.
+First off – that’s a valid question to ask!
+It’s certainly something you should be thinking of, no matter if you’re a business wanting to reach more clients, or an individual looking for new employment opportunities.

-However, you’re probably (at least) a little worried that the task might turn out rather hard, and especially if you don’t have any experience building such things.
+You’re probably (at least) a little worried that the task might turn out rather hard, especially if you don’t have any experience building such things.
 Don’t sweat, though.
 Today, we’re tackling this topic from top to bottom.

 When you’re done reading, you’ll know exactly:

 - Why having an online portfolio is important to your business

 - Sites where you can build online portfolio

 - How to build Your own online portfolio (step-by-step)

 The main benefit of having a portfolio page is that it establishes your brand on the web.
 The sole fact of having a mention of your business/services online gives you access to millions of people who do their research via Google and other search engines before even deciding to work with a company or hire a new person.

 An online portfolio is, therefore, a great customer acquisition or job finding tool.
 Since websites are available round the clock, people can navigate to yours whenever it best suits them.

 It’s not only about customers – a portfolio can also help you reach other like-minded people – your peers in the same niche – who you might enter a partnership with, thus help each other grow by referring work.
 Ultimately, having a portfolio online lets you make new contacts and grow your network in ways it would not have been possible otherwise.